carias-rh/lx-toolbox/README.md

         -e '{"course_id": ["rh124-8.2", "rh134-8.2"]}'
 ```

-The easiest way to use the playbooks is with the wrapper scripts under `./scripts` directory, by default they will use the rol-prod environment:
+However, the easiest way to use the playbooks is with the wrapper scripts under `./scripts` directory, by default they will use the rol-prod environment.
+They should be already installed if you ran the `setup.yml` playbook.
 ```
 $ which start
 /usr/local/bin/start